c9/docs.c9.io/src/persistence/setting_up_postgresql.md

 ## Installing PostgreSQL on a Cloud9 workspace

-First we need to get the latest updates from the apt-get repository

-    $ sudo apt-get update

-And then install PostgreSQL by running the following command in the Terminal
+PostgreSQL comes preinstalled on every Cloud9 workspace, yay.

+## Start the PostgreSQL service

-    $ sudo apt-get install postgresql postgresql-contrib
+    $ sudo service postgresql start

-### Set the "postgres" user password
+## Connect to the service

     $ sudo sudo -u postgres psql
-    psql (9.3.4, server 9.3.5)
-    Type "help" for help.

-    postgres=# \password
-    Enter new password:
-    Enter it again:
-    postgres=# \q

-### Create a ProstgreSQL database
+## Create a ProstgreSQL database

-Now that PostgreSQL is installed, lets go and create a database.
-First we switch to the postgres user:
+Make sure you have logged into the PostgreSQL terminal and then you can just run

-    $ sudo su postgres
+    $ sudo sudo -u postgres psql

-And now can create a database executing
+    postgres=# create database groceries

-    $ createdb groceries